 The cel-shaded animation and corny pop music make everything look very upbeat in Appleseed, until anime tropes such as ultra-violence and identity issues enter the picture.
 Our heroine, Deunan Knute reteams with her robotically enhanced partner Briareos, at Olympus, populated mostly by bioroids, or improved human clones with a short lifespan, which pose more of a dystopia in practice.
 Talk about Technological Singularity; the chief authority in their world is a computer called Gaia, aided by seven elders.
 Watching Deunan come to terms with her past via a hologram is something to behold.

 We've all heard of, or seen the works of the Russian masters of film, like Tarkovsky and Eisenstein, but the region still continues to produce marvelous and captivating movies, which clearly have their feet deeply rooted in the dense and priceless literature of Russia.
 In the Fog (2012), is a co-production, which centers on Sushenya, a man accused of collaborating with the nazis; in this sense, it deals with a conflict echoed in the similarly-themed August of '44 (2001).
 But the main character is an unfortunate victim of circumstance, facing a moral dilemma.
 The visuals are excellent, with gorgeous cinematography, as the camera lingers on the woods, snowy landscapes, and of course, the deep fog.

 Elena (2011) pits against two sectors of society and depicts their struggle, with high-powered performances, especially Nadezhda Markina's subdued turn.
 The story is straightforward but told with much finesse nonetheless.
-A family drama which contemplates russian society, as the tv is often playing in the background, as social commentary regarding how society works.
+A family drama which contemplates class conflict, as the tv is often playing in the background, acting as acute social observation and commentary.